troycox/bigcommerce-api-docs/resources/optionsets/options.md

 </pre>
 Here are resources to delete options.
 This is a potentially destrutive operation.
 Remember that you cannot recover deleted options.

-### DELETE optionsets/options.json
+### DELETE optionsets/id/options.json
-DELETE all options
+DELETE all options in an optionset

-### DELETE optionsets/options/id.json
+### DELETE optionsets/id/options/id.json
-DELETE a option
+DELETE a option in an optionset